OneDrive/onedrive-api-docs/docs/rest-api/api/group_unsubscribebymail.md

 # group: unsubscribeByMail

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-Calling this method will prevent the current user from receiving email notifications for this group about new posts, events, and files in that group.
+Calling this method will disable the current user to receive email notifications for this group about new posts, events, and files in that group.
 Supported for Office 365 groups only.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).